An inequality for the distance between densities of free convolutions: Introduction

-Surprisingly, free convolution also appears prominently in the theory of large random matrices (\cite{voiculescu91}, \cite{speicher93}, \cite {pastur_vasilchuk00}).
-Roughly speaking, if $A_{N}$ and $B_{N}$ are two independent sequences of Hermitian $N$-by-$N$ matrices with empirical distribution of eigenvalues $\mu _{A_{N}}$ and $\mu _{B_{N}},$ and if $\mu _{A_{N}}\rightarrow \mu _{\alpha }$ and $\mu _{B_{N}}\rightarrow \mu _{\beta }$ as $N\rightarrow \infty $, then the empirical distribution of eigenvalues of $A_{N}+B_{N}$ converges to $\mu _{\alpha }\boxplus \mu _{\beta }.$ This link with random matrices brought some breakthrough results in the theory of operator algebras (\cite{voiculescu96}, \cite{haagerup_thorbjornsen05}), and attracted the attention of physicists (\cite{zee96}, \cite{feinberg_zee98}).
-A recent illustration of the connection between free probability techniques and random matrices is a proof of the so-called single ring theorem for random matrices (\cite{guionnet_krishnapur_zeitouni09}).

-Another surprising application of free convolution is to the representation theory of the symmetric group $S_{n}$ (\cite{biane98}).
-Recall that irreducible representations of $S_{n}$ are indexed by Young diagrams (i.e., partitions of $n$).
-Every Young diagram corresponds in a one-to-one fashion to a certain probability measure, the transition measure of the diagram.
-Biane discovered that for large-dimensional representations the measure of the outer product of irreducible representations is close to the free convolution of the measures of original representations.
+Free convolution is a binary operation on the set of probability measures on the real line that converts this set into a commutative semigroup.
+In contrast to the usual convolution, this operation is nonlinear relative to taking convex combinations of measures.
+The study of properties of free convolution is motivated by its numerous applications to operator algebras~\cite{voiculescu86,voiculescu96,haagerupthorbjornsen05}, random matrices \cite {voiculescu91,speicher93,pasturvasilchuk00,guionnetkrishnapurzeitouni11}, representations of the symmetric group~\cite{biane98} and quantum physics \cite{zee96,feinbergzee98}.

-These applications suggest that free convolution of probability measures deserves a detailed study.
-Such a study was initiated by Voiculescu in \cite {voiculescu86}.
-It was noted that free convolution has strong smoothing properties, and in particular, the free convolution of discrete measures is often absolutely continuous.
-More precisely, it was proved in \cite {bercovici_voiculescu98} that $\mu _{1}\boxplus \mu _{2}$ has an atom at $x$ if and only if there are $y$ and $z $ such that $x=y+z,$ and $\mu _{1}\left( \left\{ y\right\} \right) +\mu _{2}\left( \left\{ z\right\} \right) >1.$ In \cite{belinschi08}, it was shown that $\mu _{1}\boxplus \mu _{2}$ can have a singular component if and only if one of the measures is concentrated on one point and the other has a singular component (so that the resulting free convolution is simply a translation of the measure with the singular component).
-Moreover, in the same paper it was shown that the density of the absolutely continuous part is analytic wherever the density is positive and finite.
+Starting with work by Voiculescu~\cite{voiculescu86}, it was noted that free convolution has strong smoothing properties.
+Let $\mu_{1}\boxplus \mu_{2}$ denote the free convolution of probability measures $\mu_1$ and $\mu_2$.
+In~\cite{bercovicivoiculescu98}, it was proved that $\mu _{1}\boxplus \mu_{2}$ has an atom at $x \in\mathbb{R}$ if and only if there are $y\in \mathbb{R}$ and $z\in\mathbb{R}$ such that $x=y+z$, and $\mu_{1} ( \{ y \} ) +\mu_{2} ( \{ z \} ) >1$.
+In~\cite{belinschi08}, it was shown that $\mu_{1}\boxplus\mu_{2}$ can have a singular component if and only if one of the measures is concentrated on one point, and the other has a singular component (so that the resulting free convolution is simply a translation of the measure with the singular component).
+Moreover, in the same paper it was shown that the density of the absolutely continuous part of the free convolution measure is analytic wherever the density is positive and finite.